abinit/abinit/doc/mkdocs-tutorials/paw1.md

     the cut-off needed for the norm-conserving pseudopotential (see next section), a PAW calculation will actually require less CPU time.

 Let's open the output file and have a look inside
 (be careful, it is the last output file of the tpaw1_1 series).
 Compared to an output file for a norm-conserving pseudopotential run, an output file for PAW contains the following specific topics:

-At the beginning of the file:
+At the beginning of the file,

-Some specific default PAW input variables ([[ngfftdg]], [[pawecutdg]], and [[useylm]]) are mentioned in the section:
+some specific default PAW input variables ([[ngfftdg]], [[pawecutdg]], and [[useylm]]) are mentioned in the section:

     -outvars: echo values of preprocessed input variables --------

-The use of two FFT grids, mentioned as:
+The use of two FFT grids, mentioned in:

      Coarse grid specifications (used for wave-functions):